SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/index.md

 ## Layouts

-The default (system) layout applies to all users unless you have created and assigned custom layouts to some users.
+The default (system) layouts apply to all users until a custom layout is created.

 In addition, you can [add custom layouts][2] and assign them to a user group.
 Layouts in the **Sales** screen can alternatively be assigned to a **sales type**.
 Layouts in the **Project** screen can alternatively be assigned to a **project type**.